My cholent (or tshoolnt) recipe from Vienna.

 - If using raw meat, nicely brown the meat on all sides in the melted schmaltz (or oil) over medium-high heat.
 Take the meat out of the pot and reserve for later.

-- Over low heat, sauté and slightly brown the onion in the same pot and the same fat for approximately five minutes.
+- Over low heat, sauté and slightly brown the onion with a pinch of salt in the same pot and the same fat for approximately five minutes.

 - Add the crushed garlic and stir until the aroma develops.